24th Jul 2017

 6th Jul 2017

-A significant part of the Whole School SEND (WSS) approach is to create a new community of SEND advocates primed to develop the capacity of school to school support and inspire change in SEND provision across the education system.
-Recent studies reveal there is an interest in new career paths for school staff that may want to specialise in improving outcomes for learners with SEND.
+A significant part of the Whole School SEND approach is to create a new community of SEND advocates primed to develop the capacity of school to school support and inspire change in SEND provision across the education system.
+In response to demand from both schools and school staff with an interest in SEND, we are piloting a personal development programme for SEND Advocates over 2017/18.

 30th Jun 2017